Are You Facing Assault Charges In Maryland?

 - Removal of gun ownership rights

 With so much hanging in the balance with an assault accusation or charge, you can not risk your case on an inexperienced or overworked public defender.
-To give yourself the powerful legal defense you need and deserve, come to The Law Offices of Thomas Maronick Jr LLC and speak with our attorneys.
+To give yourself the powerful legal defense you need and deserve, come to Maronick Law LLC and speak with our attorneys.
 Throughout our 80-plus years of combined legal experience, we have managed all sorts of assault charge cases, such as first-degree assault, vehicular assault and reckless endangerment throughout Maryland.

 It’s time to get to work on your case.
 Call 410-881-4022 to request a free initial consultation.